RobbingSpree/HLMSH-Novel/new chapters 2nd attempt/Communication (Reconciliation).md

 Once they calmed down the brighter voice tried to address her again.

 "Are you okay, Love?
 You've been out of it for a few days."
 Was that her name?
 Love?
 It felt like the wrong shape, it was too kind and hopeful of a name for something broken like her.
-But she felt like any names in general didn't fit who they applied to, so she couldn't argue.
+But she felt like all names didn't fit who they applied to, so she couldn't argue.

 "I'm Love?"
 She asked, the words felt foreign as she said them.